 - Identify the key elements of Single-Subject Research

-- Understand when to use a Multiple baseline design – concurrent or nonconcurrent
+- Identify when to use a Multiple baseline design – concurrent or nonconcurrent

-- Articulate the advantages and disadvantages of single-subject research
+- Explain the advantages and disadvantages of single-subject research

 - Complete a draft of a research proposal with all elements included, e.g. research question, manualized intervention, fidelity, repeated measure